brnhensley/personality-profile/README.md

 # Friday 9-17-2019
  * _8-10 - learned to use Postman, create component tree_
  * _11-12 - Worked on getting data returned from of the Watson API_
- * _12-2 - Signed up for Twitter, started Twitter project requirements_
+ * _12-2 - Signed up for Twitter, reading docs, started Twitter project requirements_